Knowledge base

 - The extended logs “record” kDrive activity from the moment you activate them; they are the ones that allow Infomaniak to trace the problem best.

-- Refer to these other guides to try to resolve the problem without sending the logs: conflicts and known issues.
+- Refer to these other guides to try to resolve the issue without sending the logs: conflicts and known issues.

 When requested by Infomaniak Support: